DCodius/Game.MazeWalker/README.md

 ## About

 Finnaly I have started my journey in <strong>Game Development</strong>.<break>
-After weeks comparing various game engines and lurking on streamers & youtubers, my love is fallin into [website]:https://godotengine.org/ with C# script.
+After weeks comparing various game engines and lurking on streamers & youtubers, my love is fallin into [Godot 4.2](https://godotengine.org/ "Free & Opensource Game Engine") with C# script.

+## What I have learn
+- **Game Engine** : Why Godot ?
+Well it's Open Source & 100% FREE, this is so far most newbie friendly with intuitive  ui workflow.
+And after Unity decided to changes their Pricing License,  Godot is the best option for Indie GameDev for sure !
+- **Sprite/Pixel Art Tool** : Its lot of tools for Sprite Image Editor out there, but i think [aseprite](https://www.aseprite.org/).
+It's simple yet equiped with various Plugins.
+- **Animation** : Use AnimationPlayer with Spreadsheet (.png) containing all animation frames

 ## Game Overview